See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Outside the ward, IV bags hang from trees like fruit.
 Already, a handful of patients who can’t get beds inside the ward are being hooked up to intravenous drip from low-hanging branches.

 At least the hospital still has some drugs.
-Last year, many healthcare facilities ran out of malaria treatment entirely.
+During the severe malaria season, many healthcare facilities ran out of malaria treatment entirely.

-Earlier this week, this hospital ran out of medicine for simple malaria cases, but they still have intravenous quinine for treating severe patients.
-They expect a new three-month shipment of medicines from the capital in the next few days.
+Earlier, this hospital ran out of medicine for simple malaria cases, but they still have intravenous quinine for treating severe patients.
+Luckily, they got a new three-month shipment of medicines from the capital shortly afterwards.

 “The state ministry of health has created a malaria task force to improve coordination,” says Adbi Fatah Mohammed, MSF’s outreach manager.
 “But capacity is a serious problem and there is a risk of running out of drugs later in the season.”